Anas-Allouch/Sequential-Gearbox-Design/03_V2_Redesign/00_Documentary.md

 | gear 3 |       0.2       |
 | gear 4 |       0.25      |
 | gear 5 |       0.25      |
- - the desired life of this gearbox is 40000 km, and assuming the average speed of the car is 60 km/h we will get a total number life in hours = 40000/60 = 667 hours
- - the average rotation speed of the engine is assumed at 4000 rpm, which is not low, but i will proceed with this number since the gearbox will be installed in a simple family car

 I will be using cylindrical roller bearings.
 After calculation, we got a required C10 = 43.788 KN